windmill-labs/windmilldocs/docs/misc/9_guides/table/index.md

 ## Not supported features

-- set a fixed width
-- let user adjust witdh
+- Resizeable by the user
-- grouping
-- sorting
+- Grouping
+- sorting (But can be done by a transformer, but not the user)
-- rename headers
+- rename headers (But can be done by a transformer, see below)
-- let a user sort by clicking the header names

 :::info Transformer